hphelion/documentation/commercial/GA1/commercial.install-GA-security.md

 - The vCenter Proxy to communicate with the message queue for the Volume Operations service (Cinder) and the Compute Operations service (Nova)
 - The EON service to communicate with the vCenter server

-The following diagram depicts the following Logical deployment of the ESX Integration in HP Helion OpenStack:
+The following diagram depicts the following Logical deployment of the ESX Integration in HP Helion OpenStack.

+##### Figure 9: ESX Integration in a logical deployment {#fig9}
-<a href="javascript:window.open('content/documentation/media/Helion_Security8.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HP Helion OpenStack Logical Deployment of the ESX Integration Diagram (opens in a new window)</a>
+<a href="javascript:window.open('content/documentation/media/Helion_Security9.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HP Helion OpenStack Logical Deployment of the ESX Integration Diagram (opens in a new window)</a>

 The following table describes the data flow between HP Helion OpenStack nodes and ESX nodes: